NHSDigital/hello-world-auth-examples/application-restricted-signed-jwt-tutorials/php/README.md

 This project contains:

-- an `Auth` class.
-The methods of this class handle the generation and signing of the JWT, and exchanging the JWT for an access token with the authentication server
+- a `JwtHandler` class.
+This class handles the generation and signing of the JWT
-- a `Hello World` class.
-The methods of this class make an application-restricted request to the API endpoint
+- an `AuthClientCredentials` class.
+This class handles the exchange of JWT with an access token from the auth server
-- the `App` class.
-This contains the main entry point to run the program.
-This program gets an access token using a signed JWT and uses the access token to call the API
+- a `HelloWorld` class.
+This class requests an access token and then uses that access token to send a GET request to the specified endpoint

 To follow this tutorial download or clone this folder.